stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 Styles in Web Components have some unique constraints:

-* Styles specific to the component must be contained within the component itself
+* Styles specific to the Component must be contained within the Component itself
 * `<link>` tags do not work within Web Components.
 Styles for the Component must be in `<style>` tags.
 * `@font-face`s must be loaded on the global document, and cannot be loaded from within a Web Component.